Rsantct/pe.audio.sys/pe.audio.sys/doc/90_System_performance_tuning.md

 ## loudspeakers/3_way_test

-The file `loudspeakers/3_way_test/brutefir_config` is intended for you to test your system performance.
+The file `loudspeakers/3_way_test/brutefir_config` is intended for you to test your system performance capability.

 It simulates a 3 WAY XOVER and DRC convolution system over a simple stereo output sound card